 It isn't pass interference if 2 players make a simultaneous and genuine attempt to catch or knock down a pass.
 If the pass interference by the defense is intentional, the defense is penalized 10 yards.

-A screen blocker cannot use his arms, hands, elbows, legs or body to initiate contact.
+Screen blockers cannot use their arms, hands, elbows, legs or body to initiate contact.
 If they do, they are called for a personal foul.

 Screen blockers may not:

-Stiff arming is not allowed and is considered a personal foul.
+Stiff arming (extending your arm rigidly in order to fend off an opponent) is not allowed and is considered a personal foul.

 A defensive player is not allowed to hold, grab, or obstruct the forward movement of a runner with the ball when attempting to pull the runner's flag.

-Depending on the number of players you have, the age and skill level of the players, and the type of equipment and playing area you have available, you will probably need to modify the flag football rules to fit your needs.
+Depending on the number of players you have, the age and skill level of the players, the type of equipment you have, and the playing area that's available, you will probably need to modify the flag football rules to fit your needs.

 Here are some ideas to get you started: